Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-09-01-second-post.md

 ## Conclusion

 The last section shows that, in this particular situation, and with this particular noise, the bootstrap percentile interval behaves better than the boot-T interval.
-We also see that the interval starts to behave properly when the "past data" represents about $$30\%%%-%%40\%$$ and more of the total data, ie when the "future" starts a bit before the inflection point of the sigmoid.
+We also see that the interval starts to behave properly (ie it contains the true curve) when the "past data" represents about $$30\%$$ and more of the total data, ie when the "future" starts a bit before the inflection point of the sigmoid.
+This is because at about $$30\%$$ the height of the (true) curve starts to become larger than the standard deviation of the noise.

 ### Going further, and possible improvements